Embodied cognition: Scope

 In the field of Robotics researchers such as Rodney Brooks, Hans Moravec and Rolf Pfeifer have argued that true artificial intelligence can only be achieved by machines that have sensory and motor skills and are connected to the world through a body.
 The insights of these robotics researchers have in turn inspired philosophers like Andy Clark and Hendriks-Jansen.

 In the light of these, a body is essential for cognition and, therefore, for intelligent behavior since the interaction between the body and the environment is fundamental for developing cognitive abilities.
 This type of knowledge is grounded in physical embodiment–the relationship humans have with their bodies.
 It is the concept of "the idea that the mind is not only connected to the body but that the body influences the mind".
 Embodied artificial intelligence and robotics is a method of applying this principle to artificial systems.

 Traditional artificial intelligence involves a computational approach.
 This primary computational paradigm evolved to the embodied perspective with embodied cognition studies and brought more interdisciplinary research topics to artificial intelligence.
 Embodied perspective brings a necessity of working with the physical world and systems which came alongside robotics.
-Robotics are essential for the embodied artificial perspective because computers and robots are different.
-Computers define the inputs; robots can interact with the physical world via their own body.
-Researchers working on embodied AI is moving away from an algorithm-driven approach to the robots to interact with the physical world.
+Robotics are essential for the embodied artificial perspective due to their differing capabilities from computers; computers define the inputs; robots can interact with the physical world via their own body.
+Researchers working on embodied AI are moving away from an algorithm-driven approach to robots interacting with the physical world.
 Embodied Artificial intelligence tries to figure out how biological systems work first, then construct basic rules of intelligent behavior, and finally apply that knowledge to create artificial systems, robots, or intelligent devices.
 Embodied artificial intelligence has a large scale of applications and research.
 For instance, the embodied artificial approach can be seen in micro- and nano-mechatronic systems and evolvable hardware, top-down bio-synthetic systems research, bottom-up chemo-synthetic systems, and biochemical systems.
-The majority of embodied artificial intelligence focuses on robot training and autonomous vehicles technologies.
+The majority of embodied artificial intelligence focuses on robot training and autonomous vehicle technologies.
 Autonomous vehicles have a significant interest in embodied artificial intelligence applications because this technology allows driving and making possible judgments based on what they see as humans do.

-These applications demonstrate that embodied cognition brought a broader perspective to artificial intelligence and robotics.
-Without question, the applications of embodied artificial intelligence keep evolving with the help of twenty-first-century technology.